rajsingh701/brazil-ecommerce-sql-analysis/README.md

 ### 4. Impact on Economy: Analyze the money movement by e-commerce by looking at order prices, freight and others:
-1. **Get the % increase in the cost of orders from year 2017 to 2018 -- (include months between Jan to Aug only).
+1. **Get the % increase in the cost of orders from year 2017 to 2018 (include months between Jan to Aug only).**

--- You can use the "payment_value" column in the payments table to get -- the cost of orders.**:
+**-- You can use the "payment_value" column in the payments table to get the cost of orders.**:

 --step 1: Calculate total payments per year
 ```sql
 with yearly_totals as (